-The author then says that “Growling to protect a resource is a natural behavior. … When this behavior is suppressed enough times, the dog learns that it is no point in giving a warning signal.
-[So] the next time someone comes too close—for example a child—, the dog will bite without warning.
+The author says that “Growling to protect a resource is a natural behavior. … When this behavior is suppressed enough times, the dog learns that it is no point in giving a warning signal.
+[So] the next time someone comes too close—for example a child—the dog will bite without warning.
 Something humans often interpret as ‘the dog attacked without reason.’”

 Of course, dogs never have “reasons” for what they do.
 They operate via feelings, emotions and impulses, not linear, rational thought processes.
 Knowing this may help owners understand that their misbehaving dog or puppy isn’t doing things “on purpose” to irritate or anger them.

 I should also add that while positive punishments can actually cause behavioral problems in dogs, negative punishments—time outs and the like—are actually mostly ineffective.

 Because dogs learn primarily through a simple process called pattern recognition, which is a much simpler, and more immediate process than associative learning.
 This is why, when I teach a puppy to sit on command (for example), I don’t give him the verbal command until he’s already sitting.